Marv Hubbard: Personal life

 Marv was a country musician and songwriter for a brief period after football, and released the single "Fullbacks Ain't Supposed to Cry" in 1978.
-He co-wrote "(We've Got To) Win This One", a motivational song co-produced and released as single by Hoyt Axton in 1981, on Axton's own Jeremiah Records label.
+He co-wrote "(We've Got To) Win This One", a motivational song co-produced and released as a single by Hoyt Axton in 1981, on Axton's own Jeremiah Records label.
 He also released the tracks "Legend in His Own Mind/Country Boogie" in 2009.
 Hubbard went on to become a computer programmer, working for some of the insurance companies in Hartford, Connecticut.

 Hubbard loved to golf and frequently donated his time and autographed memorabilia to charity celebrity tournaments.
 In 1975, Hubbard and Sal Bando, a third baseman for the Oakland Athletics, won the American Airlines Golf Classic, which featured pro football and baseball stars as partners, in Palm Springs, California.

 On September 27, 2003, Hubbard was involved in a car accident in Castro Valley, California, in which the driver of the other car was killed.
 In 2004, Hubbard pleaded no contest to misdemeanor DUI.
 The driver who died had been making an illegal turn in a "blind spot" on an isolated section of road.

 Hubbard died on May 4, 2015, just three days shy of his 69th birthday, from complications of prostate cancer.
 Hubbard had a wife of 49 years, two children, and five grandchildren.
 At the time of his death, he lived in Northern California and still owned the family properties in Red House.

 Hubbard was posthumously inducted into the Greater Buffalo Sports Hall of Fame in 2018.